-Many athletes following keto do better with carbs before, during and after exercise.
-To sum it up, this canning applesauce recipe is the BEST applesauce recipe for low carb diets because it has more fiber than most, which slows down the carbohydrate absorption.
+Many athletes following keto do better with carbs before, during, and after exercise.
+To sum it up, this canning applesauce recipe is the BEST applesauce recipe for low-carb diets because it has more fiber than most, which slows down carbohydrate absorption.

 - Immersion blender